 Any high school student can be a member.
 Currently, over 300 students from more than 20 high schools participate in the B3 program.
 Students are expected to attend meetings and complete community service projects with their teams throughout the year.
 Travel to our office and/or the surrounding neighborhoods may be necessary.

 Please visit our Join Us page for more details about applications and getting involved.

 Since the majority of our students live in Fairfield County, the B3 program is scheduled around our local public school calendar.
 Applications are accepted and processed during the summer months, and the first meeting takes place in August.
 Local service projects are scheduled throughout the year.
 The trip abroad occurs during spring vacations in February, March and April.
 Click here for our calendar.

 B3 has volunteered in many places, near and far.
 While local service projects are focused in southwestern Connecticut, our international projects take us a little farther from home.
-Since our founding in 1993, we’ve worked in some of the most overlooked communities in Nicaragua, Peru, Guatemala, Ecuador, Tobago, Honduras, Chile, Dominican Republic, Cuba, Costa Rica, and Brazil.
+Since our founding in 1993, we’ve worked in some of the most overlooked communities in Nicaragua, Peru, Guatemala, Guyana, Ecuador, Tobago, Honduras, Chile, Dominican Republic, Cuba, Costa Rica, and Brazil.

 Yes.
 Most countries we visit require a passport valid for at least six months after our return date.
 Some countries also require a special visa to enter.
 More specific information is provided during the application process.

 Passport regulations vary from country to country, but click here to renew or apply for a US passport.

 Requirements and recommendations vary from country to country.
 We work closely with the Center for Disease Control and our local Health District to ensure that all of our participants have the opportunity receive the necessary inoculations and/or medications.
 We offer clinics at our office for the convenience of our members.